- For questions on submitting, please see Submission Standards and Instructions.

 - For recognition and representation within the games industry, please see Industry Recognition.

-- For information on non-profit usage of OverClocked ReMixes, please see Content Policy.
+- For information on approved usage of OverClocked ReMixes, please see Content Policy.

 Yes, the original soundtracks and source tunes which OverClocked ReMixes are based on are copyrighted material.
 We are not out to infringe on the copyright owner's rights by making money off of their content.
 We are a fan site, and all material on OC ReMix is freely available and contains information on the source tune's game origin and composer (if available).
-The ads and merchandise on this site go only to pay for bandwidth, hosting, and other administrative costs.
+The ads, merchandise, and donations for this site go only to pay for bandwidth, hosting, promotional, and other administrative costs.
 We are a not-for-profit web site established to honor the video game industry, not detract from it.
 We at OC ReMix encourage users to buy professionally released video game music soundtracks to support game music.

 How do I get the ReMixes?

-- Don't email site administrators asking them to send you a ReMix, or a CD or DVD of ReMixes, or "ONE BIG ZIP WIT ALL DA REMIXES."
-Please!
+- Don't ask us to send you a ReMix, or a CD or DVD of ReMixes, or "ONE BIG ZIP WIT ALL DA REMIXES."